ProtonMail/proton-bridge/unreleased.md

 * GODT-732 Fix usage of fontawesome
 * GODT-915 Bump go-imap dependency and remove go-imap-specialuse dependency.
 * GODT-831 Cancel request of uploading attachment if reading/writing it fails.

+### Fixed
+* GODT-900 Remove \Deleted flag after re-importing the message (do not delete messages by moving to local folder and back).